HollowTechnology/HollowVR/README.md

 # HollowVR 📱🥽
-An VR device made with your phone!
+A VR device made with your phone!

 # Why is this a thing?
 I made this because I (used) to not have a VR Device.
 Many others have this problem, so I decided to make this for people (like me) who don't (or didn't) have a VR headset, but have the phone mount or cardboard to make a Google Cardboard.